cylc/cylc-admin/docs/proposal-new-output-syntax.md

 ## Family Triggers

-The new optional output syntax cannot be used with family collective psuedo output triggers because it would be difficult to interpret that in terms of optional/required success of each individual member, which is what we need.
+The new optional output syntax cannot be used with family collective psuedo output triggers because it is difficult to interpret that in terms of the success status of each individual member, which is what we need.

-Instead we can set different optional/required defaults for each collective
+Instead we will set different optional/required defaults for each collective pseudo output:
-pseudo-output:

 ```
 A:succeed-all => b  # member success required